 The purpose of Campus Health & Wellbeing is to help students achieve and maintain academic success and lifelong health and wellbeing by providing timely and appropriate primary and acute health care, disease and injury prevention education, professional mental health, outreach, educational services and campus consultations.
-Counseling Services provides a variety of culturally responsive services to help enrolled students understand themselves, enjoy satisfying relationships, achieve academic success, and make effective life choices.
-Counseling Services promotes the development of holistic student emotional health and serves the campus through advocacy and the provision of confidential, accessible services.
-Additionally, Counseling services provides outreach, educational services, and campus consultations.
+Counseling & Psychological Services (CAPS) provides a variety of culturally responsive services to help enrolled students understand themselves, enjoy satisfying relationships, achieve academic success, and make effective life choices.
+CAPS promotes the development of holistic student emotional health and serves the campus through advocacy and the provision of confidential, accessible services.
+Additionally, CAPS provides outreach, educational services, and campus consultations.

-Reporting to the Director of Counseling, this position is to meet this mission through the provision of individual, couples, and group counseling, crisis intervention, outreach, consultation, and prevention education as a member of the Counseling Services team within Campus Health & Wellbeing.
+Reporting to the Director of Counseling & Psychological Services, this position is to meet this mission through the provision of individual, couples, and group counseling, crisis intervention, outreach, consultation, and prevention education as a member of the CAPS team within Campus Health & Wellbeing.
 The position requires considerable crisis intervention and work with serious presenting concerns as well as the ability to conceptualize cases and provide diagnoses within sociocultural context.
 Clinicians with specialization and expertise in working with historically marginalized students are strongly encouraged to apply.